Consensus-Based Optimization Beyond Finite-Time Analysis: On the proof technique

 \subsection{Mean field limit}

 Following the pioneering papers~\cite{pinnau2017consensus,carrillo2018analytical}, the first step is to study the continuous-time, mean-field limit of the algorithm~(\ref{eq:cbo-intro}).
-This amounts to replacing the empirical particle distribution by a deterministic measure \(\rho_t\), which satisfies a nonlinear Fokker--Planck equation.
+This amounts to replacing the empirical particle distribution by a deterministic measure \(\rho_t\), which satisfies a nonlinear Fokker--Planck equation, also known as McKean-Vlasov equation.
 Equivalently, \(\rho_t\) is the law of a process \(X_t\) solving the SDE

 where \((B_t)_{t \ge 0}\) is a Brownian motion on \(\mathbb{R}^d\), and

 for any probability measure \(\rho\) for which the integrals are well-defined.
 The well-posedness of~\eqref{eq:SDE} is established in~\cite{carrillo2018analytical}.
 However, the long-term behavior of \(\rho_t\) as \(t \to \infty\) is nontrivial.